Nightonke/BoomMenu/README.md

 Share style.
 ### 1.0.6
 Setters for share style.
+### 1.0.7
+Thanks @hisham2007 to remind me of the RTL bug.
+Now BMB is able to support RTL mode.
+Thanks @demolot to remind me use the Builder to init the BMB.
+For more information, please check [Use with BMB](https://github.com/Nightonke/BoomMenu#use-with-builder).

 # Todo
 1. Particle effects are coming soon.
 2. ~~Make BMB ready for using in listview~~.
+3. Blur background.

 # License